 It's the battle of the century.
 In the blue corner, promoted by every major server and storage vendor wearing 2 Gbps, 4 Gbps or 8 Gbps adapters is Fibre Channel.
-In the red corner, promoted primarily by network-attached storage
+In the red corner, promoted primarily by network-attached storage (NAS) vendors, startups and users wearing 1 Gbps or 10 Gbps network interface cards (NICs) is iSCSI.
+Have you had enough of the hype?

 The trade press has positioned these two storage area network (SAN) technologies as fierce competitors.
 In contrast, major server and storage vendors prefer the iSCSI SAN as an adjunct to Fibre Channel SANs.